Matidza/Matidza/README.md

 <br />

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=matidza&show_icons=true&theme=tokyonight) <sp /> ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=matidza&theme=tokyonight)

+- 👀 I’m interested in software engineering, particularly in back-end development, where I enjoy designing robust server-side applications using languages like Python and frameworks like Django.
+My interests extend to financial risk analysis, where I apply statistical modeling and programming languages such as Python and R to assess and manage financial risks.
+Additionally, I thrive in the realm of data analysis, leveraging tools like Pandas for manipulation, Python and R for scripting, and visualization tools like Matplotlib and Seaborn to extract valuable insights from data.
+I'm excited about exploring intersections between these areas, contributing to data-driven financial applications, and creating systems that seamlessly integrate these diverse skill sets.
 <!---
 Matidza/Matidza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.